IBM/operator-collection-sdk/docs/development-guide.md

     ```bash
     oc config view --minify -o jsonpath='{.clusters[*].cluster.server}'
     ```
-- Generate a new Service Account token in Openshift and configure the `OPENSHIFT_TOKEN` secret in GitHub.
+- Generate a new Service Account token in OpenShift and configure the `OPENSHIFT_TOKEN` secret in GitHub.
 Follow the steps below to generate a token with the proper access in the cluster
     ```bash
     oc create sa github -n default
     oc adm policy add-cluster-role-to-user cluster-admin -z github -n default